cecilia-n/APIAutomateSpotify/README.md

 -Create similar 'projects' in own version demonstrating the over-arching concept

--You can import functions of another python file to the current one (Breaking Code apart in Sections Easier easier Comprensibility esp in Github)
+-You can import functions of another python file to the current one (Breaking Code apart in Sections easier Comprensibility esp in Github)

 -DEBUG, DEBUG, DEBUG (print statements, different parameters, test cases, etc.)